 Conditional Random Fields

-Conditional random fields (CRFs) address this limitation.
+Conditional random fields (CRFs) are the discriminative counterpart of HMMs for sequence labeling (Lafferty et al. 2001).
 Rather than modeling the joint distribution \(p(\mathbf{x}, \mathbf{y})\), a CRF directly models the conditional distribution \(p(\mathbf{y} \mid \mathbf{x})\)—the probability of a tag sequence given the entire observed character sequence.
-This means the model can condition on arbitrary features of the input at every position.

 where \(f_k\) are feature functions that can look at the current tag \(y_i\), the previous tag \(y_{i-1}\), and any property of the entire input sequence \(\mathbf{x}\) at position \(i\).
-The normalizing constant \(Z(\mathbf{x})\) ensures the distribution sums to 1 over all possible tag sequences.
+Each \(\lambda_k\) is a learned weight: positive weights encourage tag sequences where the corresponding feature fires, and negative weights discourage them.
+The normalizing constant \(Z(\mathbf{x}) = \sum_{\mathbf{y}'} \exp\left(\sum_{i=1}^n \sum_k \lambda_k f_k(y'_{i-1}, y'_i, \mathbf{x}, i)\right)\) ensures the distribution sums to 1 over all possible tag sequences.2

 The power of CRFs comes from the feature functions.
 For morphological segmentation, we might define features like: